GUY'S HOSPITALCOMPETITION WINNER!

 animated by: Carl Stone

-with support from: Science Gallery at King’s College London.
-Part of Guy’s and St Thomas’ Charity art and heritage collection.
+with support from: Commissioned by Science Gallery at King’s College London.
+Sculpture part of the Guy’s and St Thomas’ Charity fine art and heritage collection.

 "It's fantastic to be able to give a voice to someone who lost his so early.
 His story of giving up medicine to become a poet is inspiring - much like the risk you take to become an actor!
 And to tell Tom's story of a Keats I didn't know was a pleasure.”